How Different Types of Business Ownership Affect Your U.S. Taxes

 Who Should Form a Corporation?

-A corporation is the ideal business ownership structure for:
+A corporation might be the ideal business structure if:

 There’s No One-Size-Fits-All Business Entity